Albania election: Socialists narrowly ahead — exit polls | DW | 25.04.2021

 The Balkan country with a population of 2.8 million has some 3.6 million voters due to its large diaspora

-Albanian Prime Minister Edi Rama is seeking a third term for his Socialist Party (PS).
+Albanian Prime Minister Edi Rama is seeking a third term for his Socialist Party.

 His campaign centered around promises of turning Albania into a "champion'' in tourism, energy, agriculture and digital projects.